Insoles for Flat Feet – Say Goodbye to Foot Pain

 Let’s take a look at the image below.
 Does it look familiar?
 Do you notice how the feet of the child are collapsing and turning inwards?
 This is due to the child being flat-footed.

 The second picture shows the same child wearing a pair of supportive shoes and insoles.
-Do you notice how a substantial shoe with an insoles that provides good arch and heel support will help align the feet and improve the child’s overall posture?
+Do you notice how a pair of shoes and insoles that provide good arch and heel support will help align the feet and improve the child’s overall posture?